daisyliu618/LocalLLM-with-RAG/README.md

 ## Troubleshooting

-- **NLTK punkt errors (sentence chunking fallback):**
-  - If you see errors about missing `punkt`, run:
-    ```bash
-    python3 -c "import nltk; nltk.download('punkt', download_dir='venv/nltk_data')"
-    ```
-  - Make sure your virtual environment is activated when running the pipeline.

-- **libmagic/tesseract warnings:**
-  - These are optional for filetype detection and OCR.
-Most text-based workflows will work without them.

 - **After updating files in `data/`, always rebuild:**
   ```bash
   make all
   ```

 - **Switching LLMs:**
-  - Use the appropriate CLI or web script for Gemini or Ollama (see above).
+  - Use the appropriate web script for Gemini or Ollama (see above).

 ---